-The government of Israel does not own intellectual property rights in technology developed with Innovation Authority funding and there is no restriction on the export of products manufactured using technology developed with Innovation Authority funding.
+The government of Israel does not own intellectual property rights in technology developed with NATI funding and there is no restriction on the export of products manufactured using technology developed with NATI funding.
 However, the know-how is subject to transfer of know-how and manufacturing rights restrictions as described above.
-The Innovation Authority's approval is not required for the export of any products resulting from the Innovation Authority research or development grants.
-In addition, the Innovation Authority has recently published new rules and guidelines for the granting of licenses to use know-how developed as a result of research financed by the Innovation Authority to foreign entities.
-According to such rules, we will be required to receive the Innovation Authority's prior approval for the grant of such use rights, and we will be subject to the Innovation Authority in accordance with the formula stipulated under these rules and guidelines.
+NATI approval is not required for the export of any products resulting from the NATI research or development grants.
+In addition, the NATI is in the process of exploring the possibility of promulgating regulations, including consideration due to the government of Israel for the granting of licenses to use know-how developed as a result of research financed by the NATI.
+Such regulations may have an effect on us in respect of the amount of our payments to the NATI for the grant of sublicenses to third parties.

-Pursuant to Amendment No. 7 of the Innovation Law, the Innovation Authority is authorized to change the restrictions imposed on the recipients of grants that were stipulated under the Innovation Law prior to the effectiveness of Amendment No. 7 with a new set of arrangements in connection with ownership obligations of know-how (including with respect to restrictions on transfer of know-how and manufacturing activities outside of Israel), as well as royalties obligations associated with approved programs.
+Pursuant to Amendment Seven of the Innovation Law, NATI is authorized to change the current restrictions imposed on the recipients of grants under the Innovation Law with a new set of arrangements in connection with ownership obligations of know-how (including with respect to restrictions on transfer of know-how and manufacturing activities outside of Israel), as well as royalties obligations associated with approved programs.
 Amendment No. 7 also includes new provisions with respect to sanctions imposed for violations of the Innovation Law.
-Although the Innovation Authority recently published rules which for the most part adopted the principal provisions and restrictions specified in the Innovation Law prior to the effectiveness of Amendment No. 7, as of the date of this prospectus, we are unable to assess the effect on our business of any future rules which may be published by the Innovation Authority.
+As of the date of this prospectus, we are unable to determine whether NATI will promulgate a new set of arrangements or adopt the arrangements which were stipulated under the Innovation Law prior to Amendment No. 7 and as of the date of this prospectus, we are unable to assess the effect, if any, of the promulgation of such arrangements on us.

-We may not receive the required approvals for any actual proposed transfer and, if received, we may be required to pay the Innovation Authority a portion of the consideration that we receive upon any sale of the Innovation Authority funded know-how to a non-Israeli entity.
-The scope of the support received, the royalties that we have already paid to the Innovation Authority, the amount of time that has elapsed between the date on which the know-how was transferred and the date on which the Innovation Authority grants were received and the sale price and the form of transaction will be taken into account in calculating the amount of the payment to the Innovation Authority.
+We may not receive the required approvals for any actual proposed transfer and, if received, we may be required to pay the NATI a portion of the consideration that we receive upon any sale of NATI funded know-how to a non-Israeli entity.
+The scope of the support received, the royalties that we have already paid to the NATI, the amount of time that has elapsed between the date on which the know-how was transferred and the date on which the NATI grants were received and the sale price and the form of transaction will be taken into account in calculating the amount of the payment to the NATI.